-Notice that the statements (2) and (3) are still equivalent although we remove a requirement of the p-denseness of $A$.
-Hence, with an appropriate change, a similar characterization of $\CC$-pseudorandomness follows.
-For a later reference, we call this fact a ``pseudorandom'' version of Lemma \ref{random-lang-forms}.
+In the above lemma, Statements (2) and (3) are still equivalent after removing a requirement of the p-denseness of $A$.
+With an appropriate change, we therefore obtain a similar characterization of the $\CC$-pseudorandomness.
+For a later reference, we call this fact a ``pseudorandom'' version of Lemma \ref{random-lang-forms}(2-3).